In this page...

 Register Instructions

-Affect Flags: N Z
+Affects flags: N Z

 These instructions are implied mode, have a length of one byte and require two machine cycles.